 Thus, a healthy amount of garlic consumption can be protected against parasites and fungus.

-The gist: Garlic has antimicrobial properties and incorporating it in your diet can help protect against pathogenic bacteria and fungi.
+Garlic has antimicrobial properties and incorporating it in your diet can help protect against pathogenic bacteria and fungi.

 7) Garlic May Improve Bone Health

 Garlic can help maintain bone health, especially in women.

 Studies performed on small mammals i.e. rats have shown that the garlic oil extract was helpful in preserving bone mass (16).

 Another study used a sample of women in Australia indicated that the intake of garlic can reduce oxidative stress.
 This has implications in reducing the effects of osteoporosis in postmenopausal osteoporotic women (17).

 Garlic can improve bone health by reducing oxidative stress.

 Garlic has been studied for its anti-cancer effects for more than 30 years.

 Studies in China and Italy on more than 1,000 individuals study samples have revealed a lower risk of gastric cancer when intake of Allium vegetables e.g. Garlic and Onion in addition to olive oil and herbs (18,19).